CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

     -------------  ------------------------------  --------  --------  -------------
     dQH4kt5xlf001  usda.gov-farmers_markets-0.0.1  new       new

-You can add any word to :command:`ambry list` and it will work like ::command:`grep`.
+You can add any word to :command:`ambry list` and it will work like :command:`grep`, returning only the bundles that have that word in their names.

 If your current directory is not in another bundle directory, the command will also have set the working bundle.
-Run `bambry info -w` to see what bundle this is:
+Run :command:`bambry info -w` to see what bundle this is:

 .. code-block:: bash